TeEsTeBe/computation_in_microcircuits/README.md

   --input_dimensions INPUT_DIMENSIONS
                         Number of spike trains per input stream.
 Default for spike pattern classification is 40 and for rate tasks is 4
   --freeze_last_input   If set, the spike patterns of the last step for each trial is fixed --start_s2 START_S2   Start time of input stream 2 in ms. Default value is 0 and should not be changed,because this messes up the task results.
-This is only needed to get a rasterplot like in the Häusler Maass 2006 paper.
+This is only needed to get a rasterplot like in the Häusler Maass 2006
+                        paper.
   --group_name GROUP_NAME
                         Name of the group of experiments.
 This is also the parent folder name inside the data folder, where the results are stored.
   --neuron_model NEURON_MODEL
                         Neuron model (hh_cond_exp_destexhe or iaf_cond_exp)
   --disable_conductance_noise
-                        Disables the conductance noise in the HH neuron
+                        Disables the conductance noise in the HH neuron --vt_l23exc VT_L23EXC
+                        Firing threshold for population L23 exc.
+  --vt_l23inh VT_L23INH
+                        Firing threshold for population L23 inh.
+  --vt_l4exc VT_L4EXC   Firing threshold for population L4 exc.
+  --vt_l4inh VT_L4INH   Firing threshold for population L4 inh.
+  --vt_l5exc VT_L5EXC   Firing threshold for population L5 exc.
+  --vt_l5inh VT_L5INH   Firing threshold for population L5 inh.

 ```

 ## Creating job scripts